chienlinglin/TSC/README.md

 ### 🧩 Pipeline Steps Summary

+0. **Trimmomatic** (located in `01_trimmomatic/`)
+   - Performs quality control and adapter trimming on paired-end FASTQ files using `Trimmomatic`.
+   - Removes Nextera adapter sequences and low-quality bases.

 1. **alignment.sh** (located in 02_alignment/)
    - Aligns raw FASTQ reads to a reference genome using HISAT2.
    - Outputs: